Carl Nassib

-Early years
+Early life

 Nassib was born in West Chester, Pennsylvania.
 He attended Malvern Preparatory School in Malvern, where he was a three-year letterman in football.
 He played as an offensive tackle and defensive end.
 He helped lead the team to a 7–4 record in his junior and senior years.
 Nassib also lettered twice in basketball as well as three times in track and field.
 As a senior, he was selected team captain in basketball, helping lead the Friars to a 24–7 record.

 College career

 Nassib enrolled at Pennsylvania State University and joined the Nittany Lions team as a walk-on in 2011.
 After not playing his first two years, he played in 10 games as a sophomore in 2013, during coach Bill O'Brien's second and final season with the team.
 Nassib recorded 12 tackles and one sack.
 As a junior, he appeared in all 13 games and had seven tackles and one sack.
 He became a starter for the first time his senior year in 2015.
 Nassib reached 10 sacks in only six games to start the year.

 Nassib was named a unanimous All-American and the Big Ten's Nagurski-Woodson Defensive Player of the Year for 2015.
 He won the Hendricks Award for the nation's top defensive end, and was also given the Lombardi Award for being the best college football lineman or linebacker.
 Nassib was also a finalist for several other awards, including the Bronko Nagurski Trophy, the award given to the best defensive player in the country, along with the Burlsworth Trophy given to the nation's best player who started their career as a walk-on.